MileHacker Logo

 • Seek alternative routes using public transport or taxis.

-• Walk in a group if in less familiar areas during off-peak hours.
+• Walk with a group if in less familiar areas during off-peak hours.

-• Be aware of your surroundings, especially for noise and fast-moving vehicles.
+• Be aware of your surroundings, especially for noise and quick-moving vehicles.

 Final Transportation Tip